sami-chaaban/alphascreen/README.md

 **```--overwrite```**

 Overwrite snapshots that have already been generated, otherwise it will skip those to save time.
 This is only relevant for ``show_top``.

+## License<a name="license"></a>

+This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/sami-chaaban/alphascreen/blob/main/LICENSE.txt) file for details.